 Ingredients For Shredded Chicken Tacos

-- 14 ounce can tomatoes with mild green chilis– You can also swap a 14 ounce can of tomatoes and a 4 ounce can of diced green chilis
+- 14 ounce can tomatoes with mild green chiles– You can also swap a 14 ounce can of tomatoes and a 4 ounce can of diced green chiles

 - Onion– medium-sized, diced

 - Chicken breast– I used boneless skinless chicken breasts but you can also swap boneless chicken thighs in this recipe.
 If you have bone-in chicken, carefully remove the bones from the crockpot before shredding the chicken.